 - Drivers will earn 0.25 fantasy points per lap led in the race.
 So, if a driver leads 100 laps in a race, they will earn 25 fantasy points for that race.

-- Drivers will earn or lose 0.5 fantasy points per position gained or lost from his/her official qualifying position.
-For example, if Kyle Busch starts 2nd and finishes 22nd, he will lose 10 fantasy points for that race.
-If he would start 22nd and finish 2nd, he would fain 10 fantasy points for that race.
+- Drivers will earn or lose 0.75 fantasy points per position gained or lost from his/her official qualifying position.
+For example, if Kyle Busch starts 2nd and finishes 22nd, he will lose 15 fantasy points for that race.
+If he would start 22nd and finish 2nd, he would gain 15 fantasy points for that race.
 Please note: official qualifying position may differ from actual starting position.
 If a driver qualifies 2nd and has to start from the back of the field for an engine change, their official qualifying position is still 2nd.

-- The driver that wins the race will receive fifteen (15) additional fantasy points.
+- The driver that wins the race will receive twenty (20) additional fantasy points.

 - Fantasy points will be awarded to drivers each race based on the two first “Stages” of the race, which are set by NASCAR.
 The 1st place finisher of each “Stage” will receive ten (10) fantasy points, 2nd place will receive nine (9) fantasy points, etc. down to 10th, which will receive one (1) fantasy point.
 This is only for the first two “Stages” of each race, unless otherwise announced by the administrator.
 For example, there were three stages awarded points with the Coca-Cola 600 in 2017.
 Also, the Championship drivers still receive Stage points in The Showcase, although they do not in “real life.”
 The final finishing order of the race will receive fantasy points as outlined above.

 - The driver that wins the pole for each race will receive five (5) additional fantasy points.
-If qualifying is rained out or cancelled, the car number starting 1st for the race will receive the fantasy points.
+If qualifying is rained out or cancelled, the driver starting 1st for the race will receive the fantasy points.

 - If a driver wins the race from the pole, he/she will receive an additional five (5) fantasy points.